Charles Gounod

 Opera in three acts

-Music Director and Conductor: Jan Latham-Koenig
+Music Director: Jan Latham-Koenig

 Stage Director: Ekaterina Odegova